gaoyixiong/academic-homepage/content/cp.md

 [2022.06] The 5th Guangxi Collegiate Programming Contest

 ### Awards in ICPC

+[2024.11] Gold medal in the 49th ICPC Asia Hangzhou Regional

 [2023.12] [Gold medal in the 48th ICPC Asia Hangzhou Regional](icpc-48-hangzhou.pdf)